lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/The Commander.md

 You may be looking for the role known as ""[[Commanders]]"".*
 - we don't know much about The Commander other than that he holds a high rank

-- after meeting the commander and [[Offred]] spending more time with him i actually like him
+- after meeting the commander and [[Offred]] spending more time with him he dosen't seems as bad as i thought